 CASTRO (Contemporary Art STudios ROme) is a space founded to support Italian and foreign artists, curators and researchers.
-It promotes an experimental, versatile and highly collaborative learning model both for the arts and the local community.
+It offers studio spaces to 8 artists and 2 curators per year and encourages their relationship with art institutions and the public.
+It promotes an experimental and highly collaborative learning model both for the arts and the local community.

 CASTRO’s programming is articulated on two parallel tracks: one is open to the public and the second only to the artists and curators working in studios at CASTRO.